saajanvarghese/selenium_java_automation_tasks/app/src/test/java/selenium_java_automation_tasks/Task_1/README.md

 # Selenium Java Automation Tasks

-# Description:
-This repository is created to upload Selenium Automation Tasks using Java.

-# Task 01 Description:
+# Task 01 Description:  List Product Titles
 - Go to "https://www.amazon.in/".

 - Search for mobiles in the search Box.